roman-milk/roman-milk.github.io/mother-in-law-is-disciplined.md

  Once she reached the corner I took the bar of Ivory and pinching her nose to have her open her mouth.
 I inserted the soap into her mouth.
 I knew we had two very sorry girls.
 One with a red bottom bent over her spanking stool, pj's on, bare bottom up, panties over her head.
 The other one was in the corner with a bar of soap in her mouth.

  "Girls tomorrow we will go shopping for punishment clothes for you Kathy."
-Report_Story #1